grawson/Home-Dashboard/README.md

 the screenshot for a quick view.

 # To Run
 1. The project is built using Electron.
-Begin by adding a client_secret.json to the project root for Google Calendar authentication.
+Begin by adding a client_secret.json to `_script/auth` for Google Calendar authentication.

-2. To authenticate, run command ```npm run auth``` and follow on-screen instructions.
+2. To authenticate, run command `npm run auth` and follow on-screen instructions.

-3. Once authenticated, run ```npm install && npm start```
+3. Once authenticated, run `npm install && npm start`

 4. Enjoy!